Inside No. 9: Critical reception

 Cooke observed the difficulty in reviewing Inside No. 9 as a whole due to the fact that each episode is different from the last.
 "Sardines" was commended for its cast and acting, as well as the scripting, but critics had a mixed response to the twist ending.
 "A Quiet Night In" was a change in approach, relying on physical comedy, but it was well received as funny, and inventive.
 "Tom & Gerri" was less comedic but darker than previous episodes; critics commended the plot, but disagreed about the portrayal of mental illness in the episode.
 Less horrific than other episodes in the series, "Last Gasp" dealt with themes of celebrity culture and fandom, and was considered a weaker instalment.
 Critics called "The Understudy" a "return to form".
 While it was based upon Macbeth, a knowledge of the play was not necessary for enjoyment, and the plot's divergence from the play was praised.
 "The Harrowing" was the most horrific episode of the series, and was considered genuinely scary by critics.

 "La Couchette" was characterised by critics as strong and funny, with praise directed at the cast and script.
 "The 12 Days of Christine" was hailed as "masterpiece" and "a quiet elegy, terse and polished, in many ways perfect".
 The emotional script, poignancy of the ending and performance of the cast, especially Smith, was highly praised.
 "The Trial of Elizabeth Gadge" was compared unfavourably with the previous two episodes by some critics, though the writers were characterised as having displayed their versatility and ability with the atypical setting and language.
 Critics had a mixed response to the episode's humour, but praised the performance of the cast.
 "Cold Comfort" was generally praised, though also characterised as weaker than other episodes in the series.
 The unusual filming style was commended, but there was a mixed response to the episode's ending.
 "Nana's Party" received high praise for its script and characters, and for the cast's performances.
 "Séance Time" was praised as well written and genuinely frightening, while Alison Steadman's performance being picked out for commendation by many critics.

 In a 2018 article for Salon, American writer Mary Elizabeth Williams described the series as "the best show you're not watching" and "brilliant, black-humored, taut format horror for people who enjoy the occasional potty-joke".
 In 2019, Inside No. 9 was ranked 66th on The Guardians list of the 100 best TV shows of the 21st century.

+Reviewing the first episode of the 2024 final series for The Guardian, Rachel Aroesti said, "Unlike other episodes, which are often littered with handbrake turns, this time we end up sitting tight for the big reveal.
+And it's completely unguessable – that violent shift in perspective executed with aplomb."

+The broadcast of the last ever episode, on 12 June 2024, was anticipated in several media reports.